The Dangers of Mixing Methadone and Benzodiazepines

 Written by Elevate Addiction Services | ©2020 Elevate Addiction Services | All Rights Reserved

 Legal medications like methadone often serve as a replacement for other opioids in drug treatment programs.
 Generally, doctors won’t prescribe benzodiazepines and methadone together because it can be a dangerous combination.

-Both medications inhibit the part of the brain that tells your lungs to keep breathing while you sleep.
-It’s common for people who mix the two to fall asleep and never wake up.
+Both medications inhibit the part of the brain that tells your lungs to keep breathing.
+It’s common for people who mix methadone and benzodiazepines to fall asleep and never wake up.

 The Dangers of Mixing Methadone with Benzodiazepines

 While physicians are well aware of the perils of mixing opioids and benzodiazepines, those who abuse drugs may not realize the danger.